 Find the general guidelines on operating private or commercial flights in Danish territory.

 Air carriers from states that have acceded to the Chicago Convention may operate ambulance flights without prior permission on condition that the air carrier has been approved for such flights by its local civil aviation authorities.
-For non-Community air carriers it is further a condition that the operating carrier holds a TCO authorization or a one-off authorization from EASA.
+For air carriers from non EU states it is further a condition that the operating carrier holds a TCO authorization or a one-off authorization from EASA.

-A notification shall, however, be submitted to the Danish Civil Aviation and Railway Authority by e-mail info@trafikstyrelsen.dk prior to commencing the flight and shall contain the following information:
+A prior notification shall, however, be submitted to the Danish Civil Aviation and Railway Authority by e-mail info@trafikstyrelsen.dk and shall contain the following information:

 The Danish Civil Aviation and Railway Authority may require additional documentation and information.